-More specifically, the term "sector coupling" often refers to power-to-X (PtX) applications, where power is converted into other forms of energy in various sectors.
-Besides the direct use of electricity for e-mobility and heating/cooling (power-to-heat; power-to-cold), PtX also means the use of electricity to generate electricity-based gas and liquid fuels (power-to-gas; power-to-liquid; hereafter: PtX fuels), as well as their conversion back into electricity.
+More specifically, the term "sector coupling" often refers to Power-to-X (PtX) applications, where power is converted into other forms of energy in various sectors.
+Besides the direct use of electricity for e-mobility and heating/cooling (Power-to-Heat; Power-to-Cold), PtX also means the use of electricity to generate electricity-based gas and liquid fuels (Power-to-Gas; Power-to-Liquid; hereafter: PtX fuels), as well as their conversion back into electricity.

-While the direct use of electricity in transport, heat and industry, without any prior conversion steps, is considered to have a large technical and economic potential, estimates of the potential of PtX fuels (electricity-based gas and liquid fuels) vary widely (cf. e.g., Pfluger et al. 2017, Henning and Palzer 2015, Hydrogen Council 2017, Acatech/Leopoldina/ Akademienunion 2017).
+While the direct use of electricity in transport, heat and industry, without any prior conversion steps, is considered to have a large technical and economic potential, estimates of the potential of PtX fuels (electricity-based gas and liquid fuels) vary widely (cf. e.g., Pfluger et al. 2017, Henning and Palzer 2015, Hydrogen Council 2017, Acatech/Leopoldina/Akademienunion 2017).
 PtX fuels are an option to achieve the long-term storage and thus flexibility necessitated by the expansion of fluctuating RES.
-They also enable the large-scale use of RE in freight transport, aviation, shipping, and industry.
-At the same time, however, such conversions may entail large energy losses, making PtX fuels significantly less efficient than the direct use of electricity and thus greatly increasing the demand for electricity, which is already rising due to the electrification of the heat/cold and transport secors.
+They also enable the large-scale use of RES in freight transport, aviation, shipping, and industry.
+At the same time, however, such conversions may entail large energy losses, making PtX fuels significantly less efficient than the direct use of electricity and thus greatly increasing the demand for electricity, which is already rising due to the electrification of the heating/cooling and transport sectors.
 Since the production of PtX fuels involves various steps and requires considerably more inputs than the mere generation of electricity, compliance with clearly defined sustainability and climate protection criteria is even more important here (cf. dena 2017, ESYS 2017, Gerhardt et al. 2015, Öko-Institut/Fraunhofer ISI 2015).
-The losses associated with the various conversion steps also require greater effort in proving the RE attribute, which is less of an issue when the transported energy is used directly.
+The losses associated with the various conversion steps also require greater effort in proving the renewable energy attribute, which is less of an issue when the transported energy is used directly.